cadddr/Graphi.hx/README.md

 - decouple from dconsole via events
 - Issue: dcmonitor won't open on native (shift+tab)
 - adaptive render sampling
-- recover obj / triangles
+[x] recover obj / triangles
 - dconsole in separate thread (where available)
 #### Today:
-- sample views based on camera rotation
+[x] sample views based on camera rotation
-- save sampled views to files & corresponding view params
+[x] save sampled views to files & corresponding view params [x] do for each scene

+### Updated workflow:
-- do for each scene
+- subscribe for refresh only when scene params change
+- each render pass take constant time, each time evaluating a sample of rays - cached between updates
+  - displayed at low res
+- when rendered at target resolution, stop
+- render sampler should be automatically reflected in preview
+- on close save image off backbuffer
+- replace backbuffer with g2.Image